13 Days in Tunisia, North Africa – Backpacking Travel Guide

-Tozeur is a town in center west of Tunisia, not far from the border with Algeria.
+Tozeur is a town in mid-west Tunisia, not far from the border with Algeria.
 It stands in the desert as a beautiful city surrounded by an incredible oasis, the biggest in Tunisia.
 Tozeur has a unique architecture, its houses are made of brick, carefully placed decorating the facades with geometrical motifs in a kind of lacework.
 The most curious fact about this ancient tradition is that the bricks are still handmade using the same original techniques as the first people in Mesopotamia.

 The city offers many attractions to the thousands of tourists that visit Tozeur every year.
-In the Ouled el Hadef district we have the Medina with its narrow streets, brick facades, souks and mosques (El-Ferdous mosque).
+In the Ouled el Hadef district, we have the Medina with its narrow streets, brick facades, souks and mosques (El-Ferdous mosque).
 Outside the Medina, take a walk in the main street – Habib Bourguiba, Bab el-Hawa Square, Sidi Mouldi Mosque and the oasis.
 Other attractions near the city are the large salt lake Chott El Jerid in the middle of the desert, Tamerza Canyon and Onk Jemal, the place in the desert where the first Star Wars movie has been shot.

 5-Chebika Mountain Oasis

 Not far from Chebika you will find a small waterfall that creates a natural lake.
 If you cross the lake, you will find a bigger one, even more spectacular.
-The beauty of the water sources and palm trees in opposition to the dry and rocky place all over is a really breathtaking scenario.
+The beauty of the water sources and palm trees in opposition to the dry and rocky place all over is a breathtaking scenario.

-I walked up the mountain to be able to enjoy the magnificent views of the old village, the oasis and the surrounding mountains.
+I walked up the mountain to be able to enjoy the magnificent views of the old village, the oasis, and the surrounding mountains.
 I ended up hiking on a loop, crossing the lower oasis along the river stream.

 6-Tamerza old village